Here we provide a detailed list of what to include in your online application packet.

 Copies of transcript(s) for all post-secondary schoolwork must be uploaded with the online application for initial review.
 Upon the offer of admission, accepted applicants will be required to submit official transcripts and proof of degree(s), in English, with the school seal.

-Three (3) letters of recommendation are to be requested through the online application by providing the recommenders' names and e-mail addresses.
-UB undergraduates only need to submit two letters of recommendation.
+For PhD applicants, three (3) letters of recommendation are required.
+For MS applicants and UB undergraduates, two (2) letters of recommendation are required.
+The letters should be requested through the online application by providing the recommenders' names and e-mail addresses.
 While we will accept letters from professional sources, we strongly prefer letters from professors who are acquainted with your academic interests, achievements, and abilities.

 Even though we do not put a hard-line on the minimum score, we expect applicants to score around 309/340 using the current scale (or 1250/1600 using the prior scale) for Verbal+Quantitative; and 4.0/6.0 for Analytical components.
 The average score of our recently admitted applicants is about 316/340 (or 1300/1600) and 4.0/6.0.